- July 22, 2015

 Accidents are happening everywhere, including right here in Georgia.
 Last November, Union City Eagles coach Jonathan Magwood injured his neck after jumping into a foam pit at RockBridge Adventures in Peachtree City.
 In front of his 10-year-old-and-under football team, he broke two vertebrae and was left paralyzed.
 Earlier this month, a teenager suffered a gruesome foot injury at the Augusta-based AirStrike, the seventh victim needing an ambulance at the park since it opened in May.

 Consequently, there are lapses in safety and maintenance procedures that dramatically increase the risk of serious injury, including overcrowding, poor supervision and foam pits that are improperly built (too shallow, not enough cubes, inadequate side padding, etc.).
 Because foam cubes will compress and compact over time, they need to be “fluffed” regularly and damaged ones removed and replaced in order to keep customers safe.
+Such negligence can lead to a personal injury lawsuit if not addressed promptly.

 Currently, only Arizona, Colorado and Michigan have legislation requiring trampoline park owners to follow design standards drafted by ASTM International to regulate the installation and maintenance of trampoline courts.
 Seeking to provide minimum operating standards, Georgia introduced a bill in February named after Jonathan Magwood, but it failed to pass.
 A revised version may be presented in the future since there are a number of trampoline parks in the state, including Sky Zone, Aerofit and Gravitopia, with more opening all the time.